10 types of climbers

 10 types of climbers so which one are you?

-Any of these behaviours sound familiar to you?
+Does any of these behaviours sound familiar to you?
 If you have any other weird or funny climber behaviours please share with us by leaving a comment.